Ilham Aliyev: Economic policy

 Upon becoming president in 2003, Aliyev was positioned to enjoy a booming economy fueled by the oil and gas sector; Azerbaijan had the world's fastest rate of economic growth in the three-year period from 2005–2007.
 Azerbaijan's oil riches strengthened the stability of Aliyev's regime and enriched ruling elites in Azerbaijan.
 However, periods of low oil prices, as well as inflation, weakened the Azerbaijani economy and slowed economic growth.
 Aliyev continued the neopatrimonial system inherited from his father.
 Azerbaijan's oligarchic system inhibited smaller businesses and blocked foreign investment outside the fossil fuels sector.
 Persistent pledges by Aliyev and Azerbaijani elites to prioritize economic diversification yielded few major results, as the country remained largely depended on oil and gas.
-The International Monetary Fund has urged Azerbaijan to diverse its economy.
+The International Monetary Fund has urged Azerbaijan to diversify its economy.
 Efforts to economically liberalize were inhibited by the authorities' fear of political liberalization.
 Currency devaluation has been another economic challenge under Aliyev's tenure.
 In a rare public criticism of other government officials, Aliyev criticized his Economy Minister Shakhin Mustafayev and other Cabinet members for frequently shifting economic forecasts, and for seeking to block economic reforms by blackmailing and denigrating other officials.

 Criticism

+Sunnification efforts

+The secular government of Azerbaijan officially promoted Turkish-influenced Sufism over both Iranian-influenced Shia Islam and Arab-influenced Salafism, but maintained vigilance over religious activities of any sect.
+Many Turkish missionaries in Azerbaijan directly worked for the Turkish government religious institutions.
+There was another rise in conversions to Sunni Islam after the 2020 Nagorno-Karabakh war, which was seen as a symbol of growing closeness with Turkey.

+When Azerbaijani Sunnis became a significant minority, many traditional Shia clerics accused Azerbaijani Sunnis of having shamelessly sold their ancestral religion merely for Turkish approval and only symbolically converting without actually believing in it.
+Many Azerbaijani Shia clerics were pressured into political quietism or pragmatic collaboration with pro-state religious institutions.
+Many religious Shia Azerbaijanis criticized the rise of Sunni Islam as a betrayal of the historically Shia identity of Azerbaijan and as a means of submission to Turkey after the Ottoman-Safavid conflict which lasted centuries.
+In 2018, an Azerbaijani Shia cleric stated that they were "trading Karbala for Ankara".